What is the ICSS?

 How can I support the ICSS?

 We rely on support from our partners and external funding to cover our costs, our research and to allow us to proactively address real issues in the field of sport security.
-We welcome support from organisations or individuals who believe in our mission and aspirations, and share our passion to make every sporting event safe and secure.
+We welcome support from organisations or individuals who believe in our mission and aspirations, and share our passion.

 For more information about how to contact the ICSS click here